-The changing business models brought about by change in today’s consumers, demands software defined enterprises to adopt a holistic approach to innovation – connecting people, technology, and businesses.
+The changing business models brought about by a change in today’s consumers, demands software-defined enterprises to adopt a holistic approach to innovation – connecting people, technology, and businesses.
 As enterprises shift to cloud, connectivity continues to remain at the fulcrum of the digital journey.
 New age connectivity, demands ICT teams to leverage enterprise networks just like a commodity- delivered on demand whenever and wherever required.
 And that’s exactly what next gen technology like Software Defined Networks (SDN) and Network Functions Virtualization (NFV) are here to do – make enterprise networks flexible, scalable and secure for the cloud age.

 SDN and NFV: Transforming IT into a Service

-The software centric nature of enterprises, that allow IT teams to provision cloud networks for the edge or remote branches/locations, ensure bespoke customer and user experience, and address sudden business requirements, seamlessly.
+The software-centric nature of enterprises, that allow IT teams to provision cloud networks for the edge or remote branches/locations, ensure bespoke customer and user experience and address sudden business requirements, seamlessly.
 Networking is no more hardware centric, expensive, and rigid.

-SDN and NFV allows IT to seamlessly optimize cloud (as-a-service offers) and meet overall IT objectives.
+SDN and NFV allow IT to seamlessly optimize cloud (as-a-service offers) and meet overall IT objectives.
 Both the technologies have made network agile, reduced CAPEX and OPEX, and have helped IT deliver at any scale flexibly.
 Both NFV and SDN, have allowed enterprises to accelerate innovation and provisioning of enterprise networks.

 Delivering experience at Edge with SDN and NFV

-No matter how enterprise hubs are located- distributed globally, nationally or locally –NFV ensures the best customer/user experience, allowing enterprise to shift WAN at the edge, branch, or location, close to customers.
+No matter how enterprise hubs are located- distributed globally, nationally or locally –NFV ensures the best customer/user experience, allowing an enterprise to shift WAN at the edge, branch, or location, close to customers.
 These hubs are key to develop Virtual Network Services (VNS).
 This further hosts the required infrastructure in line with how the virtual functions are deployed.
 Therefore location and deployment of the hubs are key for NFV and SDN to work seamlessly.
 The locations being closer to enterprise endpoints ensure flawless VNS, delivering higher end-user experience over the network.

 Easy deployment and management of VNFs also got a role to play in enhancing end user experience.
 The central controller (UI), allow IT teams to select and remove new services and operate functions as per customer or business demands.
 Virtual Firewalls, Virtual Remote access, and virtual WAN acceleration are some of the VNFs enterprises often leverage.
 In short, both SDN and NFV are crucial components of the edge computing era and beyond.